Haining Farm Precinct Plan

 - That there will be increased opportunities for community access and recreation, education and small scale primary production, to acknowledge the history of the site as a dairy farm.

-Community and stakeholders will be invited to provide feedback on the design elements of the Haining Farm Concept Plan some time in May 2018.
+Community and stakeholders will be invited to provide feedback on the design elements of the Haining Farm Concept Plan.
+See here for more information.